w3f/polkadot-wiki-old/docs/polkadot/learn/basics.md

 Parachains - Pieces of web assembly code that tells you how to validate the blocks (raw bytes).

-Instantiation of plugable consensus that follows the relay chain.
+Instantiation of pluggable consensus that follows the relay chain.
 It knows how to run another blockchain node internally (a light client) and follow the relay chain.